ndepoel/rustbsp/README.md

 ## References

 Below is a list of all the research and reference materials used in the creation of this project.
-Not included: lots of Googling StackOverflow.
+Not included: lots of googling Stack Overflow.

 ### Rust
 * Rust by Example: https://doc.rust-lang.org/stable/rust-by-example/index.html